 I am writing from love.
 Remembering from love.

-From something so painful, to be here with love, speaks for itself.
+From something so painful, to be here now bravely, speaks for itself.
 It writes for itself.
 All I have to do, then, is sit back and do the work.
 The words will come through me, and I will nevermore be just the timid young woman who gives too much credence to the will of her counterparts, but instead, the brave writer using the heart of love and life to paint a vivid tale.
 A fitting tribute, the final proof that fate had not the upper hand and did not defeat me, but I loved as I looked back, and I made from the ashes something beautiful.
-More, that I have loved again years later, and deeply – despair did not break me, as feeble as I seem; my strength from love is mounting…
+Despair did not break me, as feeble as I seem; my strength from love is mounting…

 Unafraid, and unhindered.
 I step aside now… Clio, parchment unfurled, dip your quill.
 I am ready.